swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-7-track-model-evolutions-in-the-cicd-pipeline-with-cml/index.md

 Congrats!
 You can now iterate on your model while keeping a trace of the improvements made to it.

 {% callout type="note" %}
 Finished?
-Go to the [Check the results](#check-the-results) section!
+Go to the [Check the results](#check-the-results) step!
 {% /callout %}

 ### GitLab: Merge the changes

 {% callout type="note" %}
 Using GitHub?
-Go to the [GitHub: Merge the changes](#github-merge-the-changes) section!
+Go to the [GitHub: Merge the changes](#github-merge-the-changes) step!
 {% /callout %}

 Go back to the merge request.
 Select **Mark as ready**.
 This will allow to merge the changes.
 Confirm the merge by selecting **Merge** (you might need to refresh the page to see this button).

 The associated issue will be automatically closed as well.

-Congrats!
-You can now iterate on your model while keeping a trace of the improvements made to it.

 {% callout type="note" %}
 Finished?
-Go to the [Check the results](#check-the-results) section!
+Go to the [Check the results](#check-the-results) step!
 {% /callout %}

-## Check the results
+### Check the results

-Want to see what the result at the end of this chapter should look like?
-Have a look at the Git repository directory here: [chapter-7-track-model-evolutions-in-the-cicd-pipeline-with-cml](https://github.com/csia-pme/a-guide-to-mlops/tree/main/pages/the-guide/chapter-7-track-model-evolutions-in-the-cicd-pipeline-with-cml).
+Congrats!
+You can now iterate on your model while keeping a trace of the improvements made to it.
+You can visualize and discuss the changes made to a model before adding the changes to the codebase.

+This chapter is done, you can check the summary.

+## Summary

+In this chapter, you have successfully:

+- Updated the CI/CD configuration file to generate a CML report
+- Pushed the updated CI/CD configuration file to Git
+- Opened an issue in your issue tracker
+- Created a new branch to add your changes
+- Swithed to the new branch
+- Commit and pushed the changes that were not commited in [Chapter 5: Track model evolutions with DVC](/the-guide/chapter-5-track-model-evolutions-with-dvc)
+- Created a Pull Request/Merge Request
+- Visualized the execution of the CI/CD pipeline
+- Visualized the CML report that is added to your Pull Request/Merge Request
+- Merged the Pull Request/Merge Request to the main branch
+- Switched back to the main branch and pull latest changes

+However, you might have identified the following areas for improvement:

+- ❌ How can I serve my model to the rest of the world?

+In the next chapters, you will enhance the workflow to fix those issues.

+You can now safely continue to the next chapter.

 ## State of the MLOps process

-- ✅ The codebase can be shared among the developers.
-The codebase can be improved collaboratively;
+- ✅ The codebase can be shared and improved by multiple developers;
 - ✅ The dataset can be shared among the developers and is placed in the right directory in order to run the experiment;
 - ✅ The steps used to create the model are documented and can be re-executed;
-- ✅ The experiment can be executed on a clean machine with the help of the CI/CD pipeline;
-- ✅ The changes done to a model can be visualized with parameters, metrics and plots to identify differences between iterations with the help of the CI/CD pipeline;
+- ✅ The changes done to a model can be visualized with parameters, metrics and plots to identify differences between iterations;
+- ✅ The experiment can be executed on a clean machine with the help of a CI/CD pipeline and CML;
-- ❌ The model might have required artifacts that can be forgotten or omitted when saving/loading the model for future usage.
+- ❌ Model may have required artifacts that are forgotten or omitted in saved/loaded state.
 There is no easy way to use the model outside of the experiment context.

+## Sources

+Highly inspired by the [_Get Started with CML on GitHub_ - cml.dev](https://cml.dev/doc/start/github), [_Creating an issue_ - docs.github.com](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue), [_Creating a branch to work on an issue_ - docs.github.com](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-a-branch-for-an-issue), [_Get Started with CML on GitLab_ - cml.dev](https://cml.dev/doc/start/gitlab), [_Personal access tokens_ - docs.gitlab.com](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) guides and the [`example_cml` - github.com](https://github.com/iterative/example_cml), [`cml_dvc_case` - github.com](https://github.com/iterative/cml_dvc_case), [`example_cml` - gitlab.com](https://gitlab.com/iterative.ai/example_cml), [`cml-dvc-case` - gitlab.com](https://gitlab.com/iterative.ai/cml-dvc-case) Git repositories.

+Want to see what the result at the end of this chapter should look like?
+Have a look at the Git repository directory here: [chapter-7-track-model-evolutions-in-the-cicd-pipeline-with-cml](https://github.com/csia-pme/a-guide-to-mlops/tree/main/pages/the-guide/chapter-7-track-model-evolutions-in-the-cicd-pipeline-with-cml).

 ## Next & Previous chapters